Wen-Zeng/Areal-Interpolation/README.md

 # Abstract

 Fine-scale population estimates are needed to support both public and private planning.
 A number of areal interpolation methods have been proposed using different ancillary data.
 Many new forms of open and free to access data are available, and as yet little research has evaluated the use of household data in areal interpolation.
 This study evaluates the effectiveness of household data as ancillary information from two sources: formal census household counts and informal data on residential (house) sales from commercial websites, applied to 2 case studies with different contexts - Leeds in UK and Qingdao in China.
 A simple Household Percentage method (HP) is proposed to use household data as ancillary information for areal interpolation.
 The results show that household counts and proportions have a strong correlation with the population and provide a reliable source of ancillary information for guiding the areal interpolation of the population across different zones.
 A simple household Household percentage Percentage method (HP) yields significantly better results than other interpolation approaches using ancillary data, with lower errors, resulting in better population surfaces.
 Informal data on house sales and data describing other features captured from websites, frequently have detailed geographical and location information.
 These can be used to robustly support areal interpolation.
 This research also demonstrates that such data supports the application of a simpler suite of interpolation methods that make fewer assumptions about underlying spatial processes.

+# Acknowledgements

+This work was supported by the Natural Science Foundation of Shandong Province [grant numbers ZR201702170310]; the State Scholarship Fund of China Scholarship Council [grant numbers 201808370092]; and the Scientific Research Foundation of Shandong University of Science and Technology for Recruited Talents [grant numbers 2016RCJJ003].
+All of the data analyses and mappings were undertaken in R 3.5.1, the open source software.